Erik's Home-page, V19012008

 Scientific (and hobby scientific ;-) ) Links:

-3. One of the worst aberration of science was the invention of nuclear warfare which caused lot of harm dut to the physical effects involved.
+2. One of the worst aberration of science was the invention of nuclear warfare.

 1. Publications in OSA-Journals

-7. Several Databases might be useful.
-Check out Chemistry/Biology/Database, web-elements, mat-web.
+6. Several Databases might be useful.
+Check out web-elements, mat-web.
 And if you have a spectroscope, the a database of the visible spectral lines is a must.

 1. LABX and Capovani are pages dealing with used optical components and lab equipment.

-2. Several commercial and non-commercial sites are offering cross-references and chiplists: National Semiconductor, Linear Technology and Maxim.
+2. Several commercial and non-commercial sites are offering cross-references and chip lists, e.g. Linear Technology and Maxim.

 3. A German computer discounter offering affordable hardware: Alternate.